How To Tie A Buntline Hitch Knot

-byKnowing how to tie a Buntline Hitch Knot is an essential skill for any boater.
-It’s a practical knot that dates back all the way to the Age of Sail, so even if you don’t plan on learning it for its uses, you can learn it for its heritage if nothing else!
-Listed in the Ashley Book Of Knots (#1847), the Buntline Hitch is noted as being an essential part of maritime history.
+The Buntline Hitch Knot dates back all the way to the Age of Sail, so even if you don’t plan on learning it for its uses, you can learn it for its historical value Listed in the Ashley Book Of Knots (#1847), the Buntline Hitch is noted as being an essential part of maritime history.

 The Buntline Hitch is primarily used for attaching a rope to an object.
 It involves wrapping the rope around an object, then tying a Clove Hitch to the rope’s standing end.
 The result is a secure knot that can easily be tied.
 It’s generally accepted to be stronger than Two Half Hitches, but it can jam if it’s used to deal with heavy loads.

-Originally, the Buntline Hitch Knot was tied to secure Buntlines to the feet of sails.
+The Buntline Hitch Knot was tied to secure buntlines to the feet of sails.
 It was a useful knot because the movement of the sails would tighten the knot as they flapped, making it quite a secure knot.

-Today, the Buntline Hitch is mainly used for different purposes.
-It’s a popular knot that’s used for attaching ropes to rings, eyes, loops, and pilings.
+Outside of sailing the Buntline Hitch is used for attaching ropes to rings, eyes, loops, and pilings.
 It’s ideal for medium loads, and for situations when you need a semi-permanent knot—because it can be a pain to untie after being exposed to heavy loads.

 Curiously, the very same knot is widely used for another purpose: for tying neckties.
 What’s often known as the Four-in-Hand Knot is actually a Buntline Hitch with a minor difference.
-The difference is that the knot’s ends are arranged to emerge in a parallel fashion—and of course, the fact that you’re using a necktie and not a heavy rope!
+The difference is that the knot’s ends are arranged to emerge in a parallel fashion..

 How To Tie A Buntline Hitch Knot